microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 > SlingShot: Starting Local and Network Diags/Recovery Session at 01/27/2020  18:22.

 What is "Merlin" in the Intel(R) Reference Code of the SEC phase?

+What is __Firmware.scap__ and why is it that the UefiTool_ne cannot open it properly?
+Or if it *is* opening this properly, why can't I spot human-readable strings??
+And *why* is __Firmware.scap__ that large, and clearly different from e.g. the MBP101.00F6.B00???